yashgupta29032006/product-explorer-app/README.md

 A web application that fetches and displays products from a public API.
 Users will be able to explore products with features like search, filtering, and sorting.
 The goal is to demonstrate JavaScript, API integration, and UI development.

+All searching, filtering, and sorting will be implemented using JavaScript array higher-order functions.

 ## API Used
 **FakeStore API**
 [https://fakestoreapi.com/products](https://fakestoreapi.com/products)